 Some grants recently approved by the Prairie School Foundation Board include:

-Funds have been made available to provide more clubs for Creek, Point and High School students.
+Funds have been made available to start an Ag Club that is a precursor to more extensive Ag Education.
 Participation in student clubs has proven to improve grades, increase student retention and graduation rates.

 Prairie School Foundation